lcycon/express-coffee-template/README.md

 work.
 It has been stripped down to its core and generalized in attempt to make it as broadly useful as possible.

+This template comes prebuilt with jQuery, Twitter Bootstrap, and Backbone.js included.

 ## Compiling

 All coffeescript needs to be compiled to JS before being executed.
 In a